wrightmat/dnd-eberron/locations/Northedge.md

 - **Bright Wind**: The people of Oakbridge are generally a social and outgoing group, but the friendliest inhabitants of the district are the members of Milana family, who live in a small, comfortable townhouse they have named Bright Wind.
 Jolan Milana (NG male human commoner 3) is a baker who sells his wares in High Hope, while his wife Sarina (NG female human commoner 3) is a seamstress who works out of their home.
 They have three young children: Jalina (female, 12), Mesin (male, 8), and Jeral (male, 5).
 Anyone who settles in Oakbridge soon receives a personal welcome from the Milanas.
 In time, the family may be used as a way to pull a party into an adventure.
 Perhaps one of the children goes missing or overhears a conversation she shouldn't have.
 Maybe Jolan is infected with a Riedran mind seed.
 Or perhaps this friendly family is hiding a dark secret—a tie to a Radiant Cult or one of the Cults of the Dragon Below.

 #### Upper Northedge

-Character: Wealthy, but not ostentatious.
+>Wealthy, but not ostentatious.
 Calm and peaceful.

 Upper Northedge is home to those who have the wealth to purchase a manor in the clouds, but who wish to avoid the bustle of Upper Central.
 This ward also houses the majority of Sharn’s population of elves.

 ##### Shae Lias (Elf neighborhood)
 > The district is filled with beautifully sculpted statues of long-dead elves.
 Densewood warriors stand guard at the gates of townhouses, while statues of priests and honored elders are spread throughout plazas and open-air orchards.
 The residents move quietly among these statues of the dead, carrying out their daily activities with silent grace.

 While naturalized elves can be found throughout Sharn, Shae Lias is a bastion for the values and traditions of the elves of Aerenal.
 Orchard balconies ring the neighborhood; the restaurants of the district own some of these, while others are open to the public for purposes of meditation and reflection.
 In addition to serving as a residential district for Aerenal expatriates, it is a source for a wide range of elven craftwork, woodwork, and furniture.
 The district also includes a handful of more exotic establishments, a few of which are outlined below.